Reading time: 10 minutes

 Why does the Orthodox cross have 3 bars?

 The Orthodox cross has three horizontal bars to represent different aspects of the crucifixion.
-The first represents the inscription "INRI" placed above Jesus, the second symbolizes his outstretched arms, and the third, often inclined, represents the footrest.
-This last bar also illustrates the judgment: one part turned towards salvation, the other towards condemnation.
+The first represents the inscription "INRI" (the titulus crucis) placed above Jesus, the second symbolizes his outstretched arms, and the third, often inclined, represents the footrest (suppedaneum).
+This last bar also illustrates judgment: one part turned toward the salvation of the good thief, the other toward the condemnation of the unrepentant one.

 What is the difference between an Orthodox and a Catholic cross?

 The Catholic cross is generally simpler, consisting of a single horizontal bar.
-The Orthodox cross, however, has three bars, giving it a more detailed symbolism and a theological dimension specific to the Eastern Orthodox Churches.
-Orthodox believers also use it in their liturgical rites and consider it a distinctive sign of their faith.
+The Orthodox cross has three bars, giving it a more detailed symbolism and a theological dimension specific to the Eastern Orthodox Churches.
+The Orthodox tradition also depicts Christ without a crown of thorns and with four nails rather than three.
+Finally, the sign of the cross is made from right to left among the Orthodox, and from left to right among Catholics.

 Is it permissible to give an Orthodox cross as a gift even if one is not Orthodox?

 Yes, giving an Orthodox cross as a gift is perfectly acceptable.
-It's a gesture of respect and appreciation for the recipient's faith.
-It's often given at religious events like baptisms or communions, but can also be given as a spiritual gift, a symbol of protection and love.
+It is a gesture of respect and appreciation for the recipient's faith.
+It is often given at religious events like baptisms or communions, but can also be given as a spiritual gift — a symbol of protection and love.